James Wolfe Murray: First World War

-Following the sudden death of General Sir Charles Douglas in October 1914, Murray was appointed his replacement as Chief of the Imperial General Staff on 30 October 1914.
+Following the sudden death of General Sir Charles Douglas in October 1914, Murray was appointed his replacement as Chief of the Imperial General Staff (CIGS) on 30 October 1914.
 However Murray attended meetings of the War Council (a gathering of politicians and soldiers which discussed strategy in 1914–15) without making any real contribution, leaving strategy entirely to Field Marshal Lord Kitchener as Secretary of State for War.
 For this lack of any personal conviction Winston Churchill gave Murray the nickname of "Sheep".
 General Sir Archibald Murray, Deputy CIGS from March 1915, later wrote that "Wolfe-Murray, an able soldier and a courteous gentleman, knew little of general staff work, and Kitchener daily bewitched him with his fantastic schemes and kaleidoscopic ill-judged orders".
-Following the failure of the Dardanelles campaign, Murray was replaced by Sir Archibald Murray on 26 September 1915.
+Following the failure of the Dardanelles campaign, Murray was replaced by General Sir Archibald Murray on 26 September 1915.

-After undertaking a special mission to Russia in Spring 1916, he was made General Officer Commanding of Eastern Command on 5 May 1916 and awarded the Russian Order of St. Anna (1st Class, with Swords) on 16 May 1916.
+After undertaking a special mission to Russia in the spring of 1916, he was made General Officer Commanding (GOC) of Eastern Command on 5 May 1916 and awarded the Russian Order of St. Anna (1st Class, with Swords) on 16 May 1916.
 He was awarded the Russian Order of the White Eagle on 14 January 1918 and the Grand Cordon of the Japanese Order of the Sacred Treasure on 9 November 1918.

 He was also colonel-commandant of the Royal Artillery from 9 April 1917 and wrote two handbooks on the Russian Army.
 He died from a heart attack at his home at Cringletie in Peeblesshire on 17 October 1919.